Kitten (The X-Files)

 "Kitten" is the sixth episode of the eleventh season of the American science fiction television series The X-Files.
 The episode was written by Gabe Rotter and directed by Carol Banker.
 It was aired on February 7, 2018, on Fox.
 The tagline for this episode is "A war is never over".
+The episode is a monster of the week style plot unconnected to the series overarching Mythology.

 The show centers on FBI special agents who work on unsolved paranormal cases called X-Files; focusing on the investigations of Fox Mulder (David Duchovny), and Dana Scully (Gillian Anderson) after their reinstatement in the FBI.
 In this episode, Walter Skinner (Mitch Pileggi) disappears after he receives a disturbing message from his past.
 Mulder and Scully are charged with finding him but as they start to uncover his secrets, they begin to question whether they can trust him.

 Plot

 In 1969, during the Vietnam War, a platoon of U.S. Marines including Walter Skinner and John "Kitten" James are tasked with escorting a crate marked "MK-NAOMI" to a rendezvous point.
 They come under enemy fire as they reach the landing zone and are forced to take shelter with a group of civilians in a hut.
 As Skinner doubles back to help a wounded soldier, the crate is damaged by gunfire and Kitten is exposed to a green gas.
 When he returns to the hut, Skinner finds Kitten has murdered the civilians.

 In the present, Fox Mulder and Dana Scully are called before FBI Director Alvin Kersh, who informs them that Skinner has vanished without explanation.
 The agents search Skinner's apartment and find out he was mailed a severed human ear.
 Mulder identifies the parcel as coming from the town of Mud Lick, Kentucky.
 During their journey to the town, Scully finds that Skinner's service record and the records of his platoon are classified as top secret.
 Mulder and Scully arrive to find a body in the local morgue missing an ear; Mulder realizes that the victim was killed by a punji stake—a Viet Cong booby trap.
 Scully questions the sheriff about a mass hysteria gripping the town amid claims of a monster lurking in the nearby woods and people inexplicably losing their teeth.

 The body of Banjo, another Vietnam veteran, is found at the bottom of a punji pit.
 A nearby camera, supposedly used to monitor deer in the area, has recorded Banjo's death and shows Skinner approaching the pit shortly after Banjo fell in.
 Mulder and Scully lose the support of local authorities when they admit Skinner is their boss, and are unable to convince the sheriff that he is innocent.
 Mulder continues to watch the video and sees a hooded and cloaked figure lurking in the woods: the "monster" terrorizing the town, which Mulder immediately dismisses as a person in a costume.